 Instead of plowing forward on her next book, Corinne allowed me to circle her back to her author platform.
 After just one in-depth discussion, she had a completely new plan.
 Her business was now connected to her books and she was testing a different social media than she had been using.
 Her blog had a new focus that tied her business and her books together and she had begun using SEO to help ensure her blog posts reached readers.

 Here’s what Corinne had to say as we worked through setting up her platform:

 Wow.
 Thank you for all that advice and for sending me those suggestions.
 I have had a lot to think about… I have also been thinking about SEO… I did write a blog, and have an idea for another, that would begin to pull my book and my [business] together.From Corinne’s emails, Aug 2020

 Who the Heck is Shirley Alarie?

 Let me tell you a little about myself!
-I’m a blogger and independently published author of seven books.
-They include three adult narrative nonfiction (inspirational true stories), one instructional mini-book (in regards to breast cancer), and five children’s picture books.
-My primary platform is my blog, that I grow using SEO, and secondary is Pinterest.
+I’m a blogger and independently published author of nine books.
+They include adult narrative nonfiction (inspirational true stories) and children’s picture books.
+My primary platform is my blog, which I grow using SEO, and my secondary platform is Pinterest.

 With the experience I’ve gained over the past eight years of self-publishing, I now help new authors navigate the indie publishing world.
 Part of my book coaching involves Author Platform because I don’t think it’s prudent to write a book without developing a platform to give the book the visibility it deserves.
 Writing the book is the easy part.
 The platform development and marketing are where the real challenges lie and this is the focus I try to instill in new authors.